jshirley/tdp/README.md

-tdp
+TDP API and Public Issue Tracker
 ===

-TDP API &amp; Public Issue Tracker
+If you need customer support for TDP, please use the [contact form](http://tdp.me/contact).
+This is for technical discussions and specific feature requests.